 In summary, adaptogens regulate and modulate hormone production, organ function, cell health and immune function.
 These plants are “intuitive” and it is said that the more you need them the more they will work, the less you need them the less they will work.
 For example: A person with low blood sugar and a person with high blood pressure could both take therapeutic amounts of adaptogens and see their blood sugar balance out!

-To learn more about what foods and teas contain adaptogens, you'll have to wait until next week for Adaptogens Part 2: Health Benefits & Which One is Best for Me? ;-)
+To learn more about what foods and teas contain adaptogens, check out the next piece in this series Adaptogens Part 2: Health Benefits & Which One is Best for Me?

 All of the information regarding the herbs, botanicals, minerals, vitamins, etc., is information drawn from traditional use data or academic research and should be regarded as such.
 If you, the reader, has a health or medical concern, please consult your healthcare professional.
 The information found here is not meant to diagnose, treat, prescribe or cure and has not been evaluated by the FDA.
 The information here is for educational use only.